-10 Fighters Who Tragically Died From Injuries in The Ring
+10 Fighters Who Tragically Died From Injuries In The Ring

-Every time a fighter courageously steps foot in the ring, they literally put their lives at risk.
+Every time a fighter courageously steps foot in the ring, they literally put their life at risk.
 The majority of those brave boxers make it back home safely to their families once the final bell sounds and the bouts come to an end.

 But for the tragic minority, the worst can happen inside the squared circle.
 For some, the consequences from a life in prizefighting has been fatal.